muazm23/RockPaperScissors/README.md

 # RockPaperScissors
-A basic Rock, Paper, Scissors game which i got the instructions for from google.
+A basic Rock, Paper, Scissors game which I built during the early days using Python.
+I got the instructions for this game from Google.